my-yangj/freeipa-local-prov/README.md

 ## overview
 This repository contains scripts to setup a devops environment based on freeipa and docker.
 It's target to a small cluster of computers, though a single node should work fine.
 The env contains a management node and a number of computing nodes.
 The management node also works as a computer node in a single node env.
 - The management node:
-  provides services of networking/storage, user authertication, job-dispatch and etc.  -tbd-Failover redundance.
+  provides services of networking/storage, user authertication, job-dispatch and etc.
 - The computing nodes
   provide the computing power based on docker/podman.

 In the below is the key software/technology being used, and ubuntu 20.04 is the bassOS on both the management node and computing nodes.
 - linux/lvm2/nfs
 - docker-compose for freeipa/mysql/gitea/jenkins
-- dnsmasq w/pxe to bootup computing nodes -tbd-
+- dnsmasq w/pxe to bootup computing nodes -dropped- (for a large cluster, using clearlinux is a better solution which provides: controlled os update/mixer; reference setup of software stack; and certainly PXE)
 - podman/docker/vagrant run on computing nodes

 ## dockerfiles: